-The par value is indicated in the Certificate of Incorporation and if it is needed to be changed at some point, an amendment to this document needs to be submitted to the Secretary of State.
+The par value is indicated in the Certificate of Incorporation and if it is needed to be changed at some point, an amendment request needs to be submitted to the Secretary of State.
 Please notice that the par value is mostly used for common shares with a minimum price when forming the company.
-During the financing round, companies issue preferred shares to the investors with a price per share defined in the round.
+During the financing round, companies issue preferred shares to the investors with a price per share set up in the round.

 High par value in Delaware companies